Volkswagen Golf interior

 Basic models have shiny black plastic trim pieces while mid-range cars and above get nicer metal-effect highlights.
 The Golf’s interior fixtures and fittings can seem a little gloomy but the seats’ dark fabrics mask stains.
-Easy-to-clean leather is optional on all but the basic S version but costs up to an eye-watering £2,115, depending on the model you want to upgrade from.
+Easy-to-clean leather is optional on all but the basic S version but costs an eye-watering amount, depending on the model you want to upgrade from.

 Every button and switch is a delight to use and makes you feel good about life – touches like these set the VW Golf apart from other cars

 Volkswagen Golfs in S and SE guise come with the basic Composition touchscreen infotainment system as standard.
 You’ll find its eight-inch screen is very easy to operate and the graphics are crisp, clear and colourful.
 SE models don’t get satellite-navigation, but they do get Apple CarPlay, Android Auto and Mirrorlink systems, which mean the car’s infotainment screen can display sat-nav and music apps via your smartphone.
 As well as turning the car into an extension of your phone, these systems also solve the problem of connecting to the VW Golf‘s sometimes temperamental Bluetooth.